Schwartz-Lab-NU/rgc-classifier/README.md

   - Probability of negative class membership
   - Probability of positive class membership
   - Number of unique training labels
-- Coding scheme - a (forests-times-labels)-length list of identifiers on {-1, 0, 1}
+- Coding scheme - a (labels-by-forests) matrix of identifiers on {-1, 0, 1}
-- Training time (populated when training has completed)
+- Training time (in seconds-times-threads)
+- Transform status (1 indicating a completed transform)
+- Classification result - a comma-separated list
+  - Training fold
+  - Testing fold
+  - Transform fold (if applicable)
+  - Loss (class-weighted; mean squared error for calibrated models, accuracy for uncalibrated models)

 ### Data Files (`fold{#}.in`)
 A binary file containing the PSTH data sampled on a common grid in the following format: